 System Design Interview Tips

-Below are the system design interview tips that might not be obvious or commonly mentioned.
-These tips helped me pass my job interview, and I hope they will help you to pass yours.
+Below are system design interview tips that aren’t always obvious.
+These helped me pass my job interview, and I hope they help you pass yours.

 - Take a walk before the interview to clear your mind and get your brain working.

-- Communicate with your interviewer, but don’t try to make friends with them; just focus on solving the problem.
+- Communicate with your interviewer, but don’t try to make friends with them.
+Focus on solving the problem.

-- Lead the conversation if you’re interviewing for a senior role.
+- If you’re interviewing for a senior role, lead the conversation.
 For junior roles, let the interviewer set direction.

 - Lead the conversation but don’t monologue.
-Pause at milestones to see if the interviewer has questions or feedback.
+Pause at key points to check for questions or feedback.

-- Figure out what makes your system challenging.
+- Identify what makes your system challenging.
 Each system has a core puzzle.
-For live commenting, it’s real-time message delivery; for YouTube, it’s adaptive video serving based on device and network quality.
+For live commenting, it’s real-time message delivery.
+For YouTube, it’s adaptive video serving based on device and network quality.

 - For BOE, use quick numbers: